cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 the problem of "too many ephemeral Secret resources stored in etcd".
 Using the CSI driver, no Secret resource is created, alliviating the issue.

-Flant relies on Certificate resources to provide X.509 certificates for their customers.
-The certificates cannot be tied to a Pod workload.
+Since Flant offers its customers the capability to use Certificate resources, and wants to keep supporting the Certificate type, switching from Certificate resources to the CSI driver isn't an option.